 If there are multiple authors on a poster or paper, our office can support up to two students for funding, assuming both are recommended by their faculty advisors.
 Since we cannot evaluate the relative contributions of multiple authors, we ask that the recommender makes a decision concerning who will present at a given conference.

-Once the student has designated a faculty member as a recommender in their Student Grant Network application, that faculty member should receive an automatically generated email with instructions for uploading their letter to the Student Grant Network.
+Once the student has designated a faculty member as a recommender in their Student Grant Network application, that faculty member should receive an automatically generated email with instructions for uploading their letter to the Submittable Application System.
 Please note that for most UROP and GROP grants, the recommending faculty member must be a member of the College of Arts and Letters.